.

 Best Shoes for Older Kids with Sensory issues

 You should try to “desensitize” your child’s feet before putting the shoes on, which means warming up your child’s feet with a massage before putting on shoes.
-Disclosure: Keep in mind that we may receive commissions when you click our links and make purchases.
+Disclosure: Some links in this post may be affiliate links and we may receive a small commission (at no extra cost to you) when you click our links and make purchases.

 Can’t Seem to Find Your Child’s Shoe Size?